-The draft Public Participation Plan was developed in cooperation with the Public Participation Plan Advisory Committee which held a meeting on September 7, 2018.
-It was presented to the Technical Committee at their January 4, 2019 meeting and the Transportation Advisory Committee (TAC) at their February 28, 2019 meeting.
-At the close of this meeting, the TAC voted to recommend that the State Planning Council (SPC) schedule a public hearing on the draft plan.
-The SPC subsequently reviewed the draft at their March 14, 2019 meeting and approved it for conducting a public hearing.
-The requirement of a minimum public comment period of 45 calendar days was provided prior to plan adoption by the SPC as required by federal regulations, during which no public comments were received.
-Notice of the public hearing and 45-day opportunity to comment on the draft plan was provided through advertisement on the Division of Statewide Planning website and a direct mailing to over 1,315 contacts.
+The draft Public Participation Plan was presented to the Transportation Advisory Committee at their November 30, 2023 meeting.
+At the close of this meeting, the TAC authorized RISPP to schedule a public hearing on the draft plan.
+The requirement of a minimum public comment period of 45 calendar days was provided prior to plan adoption by the SPC as required by federal regulations, during which # comments/no comments were received.
+Notice of the public hearing and 45-day opportunity to comment on the draft plan was provided through advertisement on the Division of Statewide Planning website and a direct mailing to over 1,361 contacts.

-The draft Public Participation Plan was then revised by staff based on direction received from the TAC through the public hearing process and presented back to the TAC for approval.
-On May 23, 2019 the TAC officially voted to recommend approval of the revised Plan by the SPC.
-The SPC approved and adopted the final Plan on June 13, 2019.
+The draft Public Participation Plan was then revised by staff based on direction received from the TAC through the public hearing process and presented back to the TAC.
+On , 2024 the TAC officially voted to recommend approval of the revised Plan by the SPC.
+The SPC approved and adopted the final Plan on , 2024.
 Copies of the approved Public Participation Plan were provided to FHWA and FTA for informational purposes and it is posted on the Division of Statewide Planning website.